yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - Follow common paradigms + structures (including file/folder, functional programming, etc.) when developing full-stack applications.
 - Work together!
 - And have fun!!!

+**Important**
+If you don't already have experience with the stack provided, THAT IS OKAY!
+We also want to see how you handle working with new technologies!

 If you have any questions, shoot me a message!